Winter is coming.

 Come on now people.
 We’ve been through this.
 It’s a jacket.
 That you wear.
 When cycling.
 In winter.

 Actually, it’s not that simple (unlike me, who is that simple).
-A winter jacket can cover a multitude of
+A winter jacket can (and should) cover a multitude of

 Essentially, a winter jacket will be some sort of outer garment, primarily aimed at cyclists, that aims to tackle the aforementioned winter weather and has some or all of the following characteristics: